Safnaj/React-SOLID-Principles/README.md

 - extract code unrelated to the main component functionality into separate utility functions.
 - encapsulate connected functionality into custom hooks

+#### The goal of this principle is:

+- Break large components that do too much into smaller components.
+- Extract code unrelated to the main component functionality into separate utility functions ( DateUtils, some businesses can be used in different places).
+- Move all business logic of the component into custom hooks ( useEffect, handlers, states ).

 ## Open-closed Principle